 Number of Creatures: Your warband can contain a maximum number of creatures based on the point cost limit used for warband construction-8 creatures for 100-point games and 10 creatures for 200- and 500-point games.
+This maximum is extended by some creature powers.

 Maximum Single-Creature Cost: You cannot include a creature that costs more than the maximum single-creature cost, based on the point cost limit used for warband construction.
-For 100-point games, the limit is 75; for 200-point games, it is 150; finally, for 500-point games, there is no maximum single-creature cost.
+For 100-point games, the limit is 75; for 200-point games, it is 150; for 200-point games it is 150.
+There is no cost limit for creatures in 400+ point games.